-Adult T-Cell Leukaemia Quiz
+Adult T-Cell Leukemia Quiz

 Reviewed By:

-Saqib Baig, MD, MS (Respiratory medicine, Critical Care, Internal medicine)
+Saqib Baig, MD, MS (Pulmonology, Critical Care, Internal Medicine)

 Dr. Baig graduated from Army Medical College (NUST) Pakistan in 2007.
 He did his internal medicine training from Baltimore, Maryland, USA during the years 2009-2013.
 He joined the internal medicine faculty practice at Medical College of Wisconsin in USA for 2 years before pursuing advanced training.
 He completed his pulmonary disease and critical care medicine fellowship from Rutgers Robert Wood Johnson Medical School from 2015-2018. | | During his fellowship, Dr. Baig completed his master's in health care services management through Rutgers Business School.
 He currently serves as the medical director of respiratory therapy and pulmonary function lab and the clinical director of the COPD program at the Jane and Leonard Korman Respiratory Institute at Thomas Jefferson University.
 He holds the Assistant Professor of Medicine rank at Sidney Kimmel Medical College at Thomas Jefferson University.
 Dr. Baig's interests lie in respiratory physiology, airways disease, and data science.

-Yoshinori Abe, MD (Internal medicine)
+Yoshinori Abe, MD (Internal Medicine)

 Dr. Abe graduated from The University of Tokyo School of Medicine in 2015.
 He completed his residency at the Tokyo Metropolitan Health and Longevity Medical Center.
 He co-founded Ubie, Inc. in May 2017, where he currently serves as CEO & product owner at Ubie.
 Since December 2019, he has been a member of the Special Committee for Activation of Research in Emergency AI of the Japanese Association for Acute Medicine. | | Dr. Abe has been elected in the 2020 Forbes 30 Under 30 Asia Healthcare & Science category.

-It will help us optimise further questions for you.
+It will help us optimize further questions for you.

 By starting the symptom checker, you agree to the Privacy Policy and Terms of Use